espressif/esp-iot-solution/examples/usb/device/usb_dual_uvc_device/README.md

 * Run `. ./export.sh` to set IDF environment
 * Run `idf.py set-target esp32s3` to set target chip
-* Run `pip install "idf-component-manager~=1.1.4"` to upgrade your component manager if any error happends during last step
+* Run `pip install "idf-component-manager~=1.1.4"` to upgrade your component manager if any error happens during last step
 * Run `idf.py -p PORT flash monitor` to build, flash and monitor the project

 (To exit the serial monitor, type `Ctrl-]`.)